-The National Lifeguard training program is designed for lifesavers who wish to obtain a responsible job and leadership experience.
+National Lifeguard certification is Canada's professional lifeguard standard and is designed for lifesavers who wish to obtain a responsible job and leadership experience.
 Successful candidates are certified by the Lifesaving Society - Canada's lifeguarding experts.

-View all NL Pool test items: NL Pool - At-a-glance
+View test items: NL Pool - At-a-glance

 Prerequisites: Minimum 15 years of age.
 Bronze Cross certification and Lifesaving Society Standard First Aid (need not be current) or SFA from one of these approved agencies.